workmanjack/workmanjack.github.io/README.md

 4. `cd public && git pull` - if you don't do this step, deploy.sh might fail and you'll need to revert the commit to public
 5. `deploy.sh`

+If you need to update hugo (for example, you switched to a new theme that required a newer version of hugo) and if you installed with choco, simply run `choco upgrade hugo -confirm`.

 ### Some Hugo themes that have caught my eye

 * https://themes.gohugo.io/theme/gohugo-theme-ananke/